cloudnativebirmingham/policies/code_of_conduct.md

 ## 8. Addressing Grievances

 Only permanent resolutions (such as bans) may be appealed.
-To appeal a decision of the working group, contact the Docker Birmingham Organisers at [organisers@dockerbirmingham.org](mailto:organisers@dockerbirmingham.org) with your appeal and the organisers will review the case.
+To appeal a decision of the working group, contact the CNCF Birmingham Organisers at [info@cloudnativebirmingham.dev](mailto:info@cloudnativebirmingham.dev) with your appeal and the organisers will review the case.

 ## 9. Scope